At Los Cabos now Overcast Clouds20.7°C

 Is Booking Required?

-It’s not possible to book entry in advance.
+It’s not possible to book an entry in advance.
 Access is granted on a first-come, first-served basis during the morning and afternoon sessions.

 Balandra Beach is a stunning and swimmable beach that offers visitors the chance to experience the natural beauty of Baja California Sur.